black-sliver/PopTracker/CONTRIBUTING.md

 We do not use MSVC.

+### Compiler Configuration

+We aim to run untrusted packs at some point, so we use `-Werror` and enable a lot of warnings and some extra protection features to find potential mistakes and/or safely crash.
+PRs to clean up the Makefile are welcome.

 ## IDE Support

 *Currently only CLion is tested/used.
 PRs for other IDEs and detailed setup are welcome.*